Skip Marley

 Skip Marley Minto (born 4 June 1996) is a Jamaican singer.
-He is the son of Cedella Marley and David Minto, and grandson of Bob Marley.
+He is the son of Cedella Marley and David Minto, and grandson of Bob Marley and Rita Marley.
 He has received two Grammy Award nominations and an MTV Video Music Award nomination.

+Skip, raised in Miami, demonstrated an early passion for music.
+He is self-taught in piano, drums, guitar, and bass.
+He embarked on his music career in 2015 with the release of singles "Cry to Me" and "Life" under the Tuff Gong label.
+He gained further exposure by touring with his uncles Damian and Stephen Marley on their Catch a Fire tour.

+In 2016, Skip's visibility increased as he was featured in a Gap 1969 Denim campaign, and by 2017, he had signed with Island Records, releasing "Lions", a single that gained notoriety for its use in a Pepsi commercial.
+His collaboration with Katy Perry on "Chained to the Rhythm" led to performances at the Grammy Awards, Brit Awards, and iHeartRadio Music Awards in 2017.
+Marley's debut EP, "Higher Place", was released in 2020.
+The EP includes hits such as "Slow Down", featuring H.E.R., which has received critical acclaim and a Grammy nomination.

 Life and career

-Marley was born in Kingston, Jamaica, to Cedella Marley and David Minto, and raised in Miami, Florida.
+Skip Marley was born in Kingston, Jamaica, to Cedella Marley and David Minto, and raised in Miami, Florida.
 He shares his birthday with his uncle Julian Marley.
 Growing up, he taught himself to play the piano, drums, guitar, and bass.

 In 2015, he released his first single, "Cry to Me", and a second single called "Life" under the Tuff Gong label.
 He later signed with Blue Mountain Music, and joined his uncles Damian and Stephen on their Catch a Fire tour.

 In early 2016, he was featured in a Gap 1969 Denim campaign.

-In early 2017, Marley signed to Island Records.
+In early 2017, Skip signed to Island Records.
 Marley released his debut single under Island Records, "Lions", in February 2017, which was produced by Ilya Salmanzadeh.
 "Lions" was later used in the infamous Pepsi short film commercial, Live for Now.
 He is featured on, and co-wrote, Katy Perry's 2017 single "Chained to the Rhythm".
 The two performed the song at the 59th Annual Grammy Awards on 12 February 2017 and also at the 2017 Brit Awards on 22 February.
 They also performed at the 2017 iHeartRadio Music Awards on 5 March.
 Marley released the single "Calm Down" on 28 April 2017.
 In 2020, Marley was joined by students of the School of Rock to cover Bob Marley's "Three Little Birds", during the COVID-19 pandemic.

-On 28 August, Marley released his debut extended play (EP), Higher Place.
+On 28 August, Skip released his debut extended play (EP), Higher Place.
 It includes the previously released singles, "Slow Down", "No Love", and "Make Me Feel", featuring Rick Ross and Ari Lennox.